maxwills/auto-type/README.md

 ```
 Will create a new class with setters and getters for `#firstName`, `#lastName`, `#fullName`, and will return an instance of the class, ie., `item` responds to the the following messages: `item firstName`, `item firstName:`, `item lastName`, etc.

-Additionaly, the generated class replies to the `at:` message, like dictionaries.
+Additionaly, the generated class replies to the `at:` and at:put: message, like dictionaries.
 Eg., you can use `item at: #lastName`.

+## Why though?
+Dictionaries seem to be slightly slow for some usages (Completely subjective and not tested).
+It is faster to access instance variables throught getters than finding keys in a dictionary, in the current implementation.
+Also, the notation for instantiation is a lot cleaner with AutoType.

 ## How it works